driving in Malta | Gozo guide

 Getting to Malta

 Travelling by Air : The Maltese Islands are only a few hours away from major European cities by air.
-The national airline, Air Malta, operates flights to and from all the major airports in Europe, North Africa, the Middle East and the Gulf States.
-Information on Air Malta flight schedules is available online at www.airmalta.com or by contacting Air Malta's Head Office.
-Other international carriers operate regular scheduled flights to and from Malta.
-Charter
+KM Malta Airlines, the national carrier of Malta, operates flights to and from many airports in Europe, North Africa, the Middle East and the Gulf States.
+Information on flight schedules is available online at kmmaltaairlines.com.

 Travelling by Sea: A regular ferry and catamaran service links several Italian and Sicilian ports to Valletta, Malta's capital city.